jackfirth/rhombus-brainstorming/stream_pipelines.md

 A *stream pipeline* is an operation on a sequence that combines zero or more *transducers*, representing *intermediate operations* on the sequence, with a single *reducer* representing a *terminal operation*.

 Stream pipelines are constructed using the `transduce` method on sequences.

-It accepts zero or more transducers and returns a partially-constructed pipeline, which has a single `into` method that accepts the reducer used as the pipeline's terminal operation and runs the pipeline.
+It accepts zero or more transducers and returns a partially-constructed pipeline, which has an `into` method that accepts the reducer used as the pipeline's terminal operation.
+Once the `into` method is called, the pipeline is executed.
+The pipeline's reducer determines the final result value.

 ```rhombus
 widgets.transduce(